 Let me introduce you to TopCashBack (yes you can click the link there to get you straight through to their website)

-TopCashBack is an online shopping portal which allows you to earn a small amount of cash back from your shopping and then on, and this money gets saved automatically in your account which you can then later on, move that cash into an airline program of your choice and convert them into air miles….
-Point’s.
+TopCashBack is an online shopping portal which allows you to earn small amounts of cash back from your shopping, this money gets saved automatically in your account which you can then later on, move that cash into an airline program of your choice and convert them into air miles….
+Point’s or you can just transfer that money to your own personal account and use it.

 There are thousands of shops on there, all you have to do is simply click through the desired shop you’re looking for and that will automatically redirect you to the shop that you’re looking for.

-So let’s take an example lets say I was looking to buy a new Apple iPhone so instead of going directly on Google and search and buy it from there, I instead go to TopCashBack, and in the search box on the top I’ll type in Apple, and then TopCashBack will send me to the Apple store and I will then carry on shopping as normal.
+So let’s take an example, lets say I was looking to buy a new Apple iPhone so instead of going directly on Google and search and buy it from there, I instead go to TopCashBack, and in the search box on the top I’ll type in Apple, and then TopCashBack redirect me to the Apple store and I will then carry on shopping as normal.

 Why would I do that?